cleterrier/pypline/README.md

 pip install -e .
 ```

-Installing COMET will downgrade numpy and matplotlib compared to the pypline install but it still runs
+Installing COMET will downgrade numpy and matplotlib compared to the pypline install but it still runs.
 Test by using:
 ```
 comet_self_test --plot